Murder of Emilie Meng: Discovery of Meng's body

 Korsør Church where Meng was buried.

 On 24 December 2016, Meng's body was found in a lake at Regnemarks Bakke near Borup in Køge Municipality.
 Police authorities cordoned off and investigated the scene.
 Police announced at a press conference the following evening that Meng had been the victim of a very serious crime.
 Investigation by police of evidence and mobile traffic from the area where Meng disappeared and where she was found took place.

-On 26 December, a memorial service was held at Korsør Station attended by several hundreds of people, including the mayor of Slagelse Municipality, Stén Knuth.
-On 30 December, Meng's family requested the removal of all missing person posters since she had now been found.
+On 26 December, a memorial service was held at Korsør Station; it was attended by several hundred people, including the mayor of Slagelse Municipality, Stén Knuth.
+On 30 December, Meng's family requested the removal of all missing person posters, since she had now been found.
 Her funeral was held on 19 January 2017 in St. Povl's Church in Korsør.
 She was buried in Korsør Church cemetery.

 In June 2017, the South Zealand and Lolland-Falster Police published the results of technical examinations of a surveillance recording from Korsør Station.
-The police's reconstruction of the video showed footage of an indoor corridor in addition to a view towards the station's car park the top left corner.
+The police's reconstruction of the video showed footage of an indoor corridor, in addition to a view of the station's car park.
 Quite faintly, a bright passenger car could be seen driving around at about 4:07 a.m. on 10 July 2016.
-The poor quality of the video made it difficult to determine the car's model, but following several months of work abroad, it was an expert's assessment that it most likely was a Hyundai i30, model 2011-2016.
+The poor quality of the video made it difficult to determine the car's model, but, following several months of work abroad, it was an expert's assessment that it most likely was a Hyundai i30, model 2011–2016.
 By then, police had interrogated roughly 650 people in the case, written close to 2,000 reports and compared approximately 400,000 cars with telephone information.

 In 2021, Danish police confiscated a white van that at the time of Meng's murder had belonged to Peter Madsen, a Danish convicted murderer for the 2017 killing of Swedish journalist Kim Wall, unsuccessfully looking for possible traces of blood in the vehicle.